hmassenb/hmassenb.github.io/README.md

 ## Research

-My research interests lie at the intersection of labor economics and inequality, with a focus on evaluating the impacts of public policy using causal inference methods.
+My research interests lie at the intersection of labor economics and inequality.
-I'm particularly interested in how technological change and institutions shape earnings and opportunity.
+I'm particularly interested in how technological change and institutions shape earnings and wealth inequality.

 **Working papers:**